 Hard rubber toys such as Nylabone® and Kong®-type products come in many shapes and sizes and are fun for chewing and carrying around.
 For dogs that like tug-of-war and chewing on interesting textures, rope and woven toys are usually available in a "bone" shape with knotted ends.

 Tennis balls make great dog toys for fetching, but don’t stand up to chewing very well.
 Discard any tennis balls that have been chewed through, as they can pose a choking hazard to your pet.

 Kong®-type toys, especially when filled with broken-up treats, can keep a puppy or dog busy for hours.
-(If your veterinarian says your dog can eat peanut butter, add some to the crushed-up treats for a tastier —and busier— treat!)
+(If your veterinarian says your dog can eat peanut butter, make sure it is not sweetened with xylitol—which is toxic to dogs—and add some to the crushed-up treats for a tastier, and busier, snack!)

 "Busy-box" or "feeder" toys are large rubber shapes that can be filled with treats.
 By moving the cube around with their nose, mouth and paws, your dog can get to the goodies.
 Many dogs who tend to eat their food too quickly benefit from being fed through a feeder-style toy.

 Soft stuffed toys are good for several purposes, but they aren't appropriate for all dogs.
 Here are a few tips for choosing the right stuffed toy:

 - Some dogs like to carry around soft toys.
 If your dog sees their toy as a companion, pick one that's small enough to carry.